AusClimateService/qqscale/README.md

 (e.g. applying standard CIH file metadata or matching the mean change) can be applied using `make_qdm_post-processing.mk`.
 Help information can be viewed by running `make help -f make_qdm_post-processing.mk`.

+#### Performance

+The adjustment step (`adjust.py`) is the most time and memory intensive.
+Here's some examples of time and memory requirements for different applications:
+- 30 years of daily AGCD data (691 x 886 horizontal grid) running on 1 core: 195GB, 5 hours

 ### Smaller datasets